 The reverse has a lion standing on a double-headed dragon.
 The top of the reverse shows the dates 1939 and 1945.

-The ribbon colours of red, white and blue represent the colours of the Union Flag.
+The ribbon colors of red, white and blue represent the colors of the Union Flag.